Artificial intelligence in legal and contracting

-With its claims to disrupt and transform many areas of our lives, AI is now part of our day to day vocabulary.
+With its claims to disrupt and transform many areas of our lives, artificial intelligence (AI) is now part of our day to day vocabulary.
 In the world of commercial contracts, solutions based on automation, machine learning and other forms of AI promise to strip out inefficiencies and increase accuracy and value in the contracting process – but to what extent is this technology already in use?

 In the last couple of years there has been an explosion of products onto the market promising to transform the contracting process.
 For example, AI can assist with contract drafting and negotiation; it can review and extract data from large numbers of contracts and then analyse that data to present a picture of contractual risks and opportunities across the organisation, as well as the fundamentals such as document storage and automated alerts for key dates and obligations during the contract life cycle.
 The speed and accuracy with which these tasks can be carried out is exciting and should make the contracting process more efficient, freeing up time for legal departments and contract managers to be more productive and focus on higher value activities.